Review: The Reimagined American Airlines Admirals Club at Washington National Airport

 The new Admirals Club design and experience is a major upgrade over existing club locations.
 The new design is more inviting and far more premium than previous designs.
 For the most part, club amenities remained unchanged though this was to be expected as new amenities had not been announced.

-In addition to the Admirals Club Washington National in Concourse E, this new design can be found at lounges in 3 other airports with a 4th lounge slated to receive this updated look.
+In addition to the Admirals Club Washington National in Concourse E, this new design can be found at lounges in 4 other airports with additional lounges expected to receive this new design over the next few years.

-What are your first impressions of the “new and reimagined” Admirals Club Washington National Airport?
-Would you allow extra time during your next connection to visit the Concourse E location at Washington National Airport (DCA)?
+What are your first impressions of the new and reimagined Admirals Club at Washington National Airport?
+Would you allow extra time during your next connection to visit the Concourse E location?

 Total